Surf Sports: March Past

 Other highlights have included 2nd place at the 2007/08 and 2010/11 Australian Championships, 2nd (2007/08) and 3rd(2010/11, 2011/12 & 2013/14) State championships and 3rd at the Branch championships for 8 of the past 12 seasons.
 The club won the event in 2016/17.

-For the 2017-2018 season the club is endeavouring to field teams in as many divisions as possible.
+The 2019-20 season marks 100 years of the march past as a competition event and the club is endeavouring to field teams in as many divisions as possible, with a particular emphasis on forming a women’s team.
 The club is always looking out for new people to join the section.
 Anyone wishing to try out is more than welcome.
 To compete in the Open team you must be at least 13 years of age and be a proficient SRC award holder.